 - All instruments to have proper Ingress Protection.
 Mainly, we consider as IP67, IP68, and IP69K as per the CIP system requirement.

 Sterilization-in-place is a fully automated next step after CIP.
-SIP removes microorganism that may have survived CIP.
+SIP removes microorganisms that may have survived CIP.
 SIP also follows EHEDG and 3A guidelines.

 CIP systems vastly improve the efficiency of automated plants.
 They clean faster, more reliable, and more safely than manual methods.
 They also reduce waste, save energy, and minimize downtime.

 If you’d like to read more about the special requirements of clean-in-place systems, and wanted to know more about the products in the industry, you can get in touch with our engineers!